tweber225/atsbindings/README.md

 ## Limitations
 While this library closely wraps the C API, the Python interpreter introduces some overhead that may affect performance in certain scenarios.
 To minimize this impact:
 - Limit the frequency of wrapper calls.
-- Use relatively large buffer sizes for data transfer.
+- Use relatively large buffer sizes for data transfer. ([Alazar documentation](https://docs.alazartech.com/ats-sdk-user-guide/latest/reference/AlazarBeforeAsyncRead.html) suggest setting the buffer size between 1 MB and 16 MB.)

 ## Installation
 1. **Install the Digitizer Driver:**\